-- Avoiding constipation , staying hydrated can help with this, as can eating foods rich in fiber, such as fruits and vegetables and whole foods.
+- Avoiding constipation and staying hydrated can help with this, as can eating foods rich in fiber, such as fruits and vegetables and whole foods.

 Your regular activities:

-If you have an intermittent catheter or a suprapubic catheter, you should be able to have sexual intercourse normally.
+If you have an intermittent catheter or a suprapubic catheter, you should be able to have sexual intercourse usually.

 Permanent catheters can be more problematic, but it is still possible to have sex with them instead.
 For example, men can bend the catheter along the base of their penis and cover both with a condom.

-In some cases, you may be taught how to remove and replace the catheter so you can have sex more easily.
+In some cases, you may be taught how to remove and replace the catheter to have sex more easily.

 When to get medical advice